tdilauro/Simplified-wiki/Resources.md

 #### 3M Cloud Library
 3M's Cloud Library is accessible through license.
 We will be executing a license as part of the development to begin integration work

-#### HaithiTrust
+#### HathiTrust

-Haithitrust Data API is a programmatic access layer to their catalogue repository.
+* We contributed some 10ks of texts to be scanned.
+Some 1Ms of public documents are available in total.
+* From the premises of a library, anyone can download full documents in PDF format.
+They can also get EPUB format, but only by using the mobile site.
+* Cardholders cannot download full documents off premises because our authentication system is not hooked up to Hathi.
+(Hathi prefers Shibboleth, used by most university libraries.)
+* OCR is bad enough to make the PDF format preferable.
+* There are unanswered questions as to which of these 1Ms of documents we can serve cardholders, and even what we can do with the 10ks we contributed.

+##### The API

-* [Haithi DTrust Data API](http://www.hathitrust.org/data_api) Documentation in PDF format.
+* [Haithi DTrust Data API](http://www.hathitrust.org/data_api) API documentation in PDF format.
-* We have access only to the public domain books that we volunteered to be scanned (about 40k volumes). _Is this accurate?_
 * Full volumes are available for the Espressnet project only, and only in Espresso Book Machine format.
-(Search term: "Volume-type resources".)
-Everyone else is restricted to page images.
+(PDF documentation search term: "Volume-type resources".)
+Everyone else is restricted to page images, which makes the API useless for our purposes.
- - _We need access to full documents in ePub or PDF format._
-* Google owns the OCR data and Hathi has a copy but cannot make it available to us.
- - _Can we get access to the data by making a deal with Google?_ James says there's no more than a 25% chance of this, but it's worth a shot.
- - _Can we do the OCR ourselves on a proactive or on-demand basis?_ David says this would be a big crowdsourcing project, but one that would be worth doing.
- - _Can we ask Internet Archive to do the OCR?
-They already have a system in place._
- - _Even if we can't have direct access to the OCR, can we do full-text search through a Hathi API as part of discovery?_
+ - Leonard asked Josh to pass on the request for Espressnet-like access, and for the ability to get documents in PDF and EPUB format.
+* The [Hathi Trust Research Center](http://www.hathitrust.org/htrc) grants access to bulk data, but only for research purposes.

 ### Internet Archive